krivard/codalab-worksheets-wiki/User_Running-a-Competition.md

 1. For each participant, select a status of **Approve** or **Deny** from the drop-down menu.
 You can give a short message to the participant by typing in the **Reason** field.
 1. Click the **Process** button to complete the approval process.

+After a participant has already been accepted, you can revoke/deny their permissions from the list of participants.

 ## Viewing Submissions
 The competition organizer can view all of the submissions for a competition.
 These are displayed in a table which shows: